CameronCarroll/medical_device_software/FDA_Cybersecurity_Condensed_1.md

 * Cybersecurity Testing

 **Security Architecture and Design**
+(See dedicated section in guidance for substantially more detail.)
 * Must be able to provide a description to FDA of how each of these security objectives has been addressed by / integrated into the design...
 	* Authenticity / integrity
 	* Authorization